-Bedrock EM anomalies were picked and classified as either a "thick" or "thin" conductor based on the response of the Z- and X-component profiles.
-The targets were then graded according to the calculated 'on-time' conductance.
+Bedrock EM anomalies were auto-picked from the Z-component off-time data and graded according to the off-time conductance.
 This report describes the survey logistics, the data processing, presentation, and provides a brief interpretation of the results.

-3. SURVEY AREA
+2. SURVEY AREA